-The objection process in relation to the proposed governance and funding for the Wellington Regional Strategy has now been resolved and a formal amendment made to the LTCCP to incorporate this new activity.
-The Amended 2006-16 Ten-Year Plan (LTCCP) is now available on our website and in most libraries and Council offices.
+The objection process in relation to the proposed governance and funding for the Wellington Regional Strategy is now complete and a formal amendment has been made to the 2006-16 Ten-Year Plan (LTCCP) to incorporate the new economic development activity.

+The amended LTCCP document, approved by the Council on 12 June 2007, is now available on our website and in most libraries and Council offices in the Wellington region.